>

 Prepare for a full day out by packing comfortable walking shoes, weather-appropriate clothing (light layers in spring and fall, sun hats in summer), sunscreen, and a refillable water bottle.
 The zoo is quite large, so strollers for young children or mobility aids for seniors can make the visit more comfortable.
 A camera is also a must to capture the beautiful exhibits and scenic views.

-We couldn't find specific tips for Prague Zoo
+We couldn't find tips for Prague Zoo.

 GetReady